RaulCifuentes/RaulCifuentes/README.md

 ### Hi there 👋

-I'm Raúl, Fullstack developer from 🇨🇴, currently living in 🇨🇦 and previously in 🇨🇱.
+I'm Raúl, from 🇨🇴, currently living in 🇨🇦 and previously in 🇨🇱.

+Love JS, CSS and the whole web ecosystem.

 #### Some of the tools I've used to code the stuff around here
 |   |   |   |